-Embark on a 17-day Into the Northwest Passage from Nuuk to Kugluktuk aboard the Exploris One.
+Embark on a 17-day Into the Northwest Passage from Nuuk to Kugluktuk aboard the Ocean Victory.
 Witness the massive icebergs of Ilulissat Icefjord, a UNESCO World Heritage Site.
 Cross Baffin Bay to Nunavut, where the Tallurutiup Imanga (Lancaster Sound) Marine Conservation Area teems with marine life, including narwhals, belugas, and bowhead whales.
 Step onto Devon Island, the largest uninhabited island on Earth, and explore archaeological sites revealing ancient Inuit history.
 Pay tribute to lost Arctic explorers at Beechey Island before navigating Peel Sound and Bellot Strait, the northernmost point of mainland North America.
 Complete your cruise in Kugluktuk, marking the end of an extraordinary voyage through one of the world’s most storied waterways.

 Highlights